medulla-tech/medulla/README.md

 ## Installation

-* Stable branche and previous tagged version
+* Stable branch and previous tagged version

-Read INSTALL files of each project (first mmc-core and pulse2) for installation instructions.
+Read INSTALL files of each project (first mmc-core and pulse2)

-* Devel branche
+* Devel branch

 Installation process had been simplified to easily install all differents components from one command line.